Ben4FH/Adaz-Sentinel/doc/operations.md

 ## Viewing public IPs of your instances

 If you do not get any errors, you should see the public IPs of all machines on the output.
-If you get an error at the end for a rule which failed to create, you will not get this output and so will have to check the machines in the Azure Portal.
+If you get an error at the end for a rule which failed to create, you will not get this output but can easily find it by running `terraform output`

 ## Destroying the lab

 While `terraform destroy` is an option, I found that simply nuking the resource group works better.
 You'll also need to remove the Terraform state file to make sure Terraform understands it shouldn't manage it anymore.
 I have included a bash script 'destroy.sh' which can be used instead.
 The script will:
 1. send a DELETE request to the Azure REST API so that the log analytics workspace is permanently destroyed.
 Azure keep them saved for longer otherwise and I have found this to cause issues.
-2. Use the azure cli to forcibly delete the resource group
+2. Use the azure cli to forcibly delete the resource group, and wait until it has been deleted.
 3. Delete the Terraform state file

 ## Adding users, groups, OUs after the lab has been instantiated